 “Please remove all articles of clothing for the sanitation procedure to begin.”

-“Please stand with your arms away from your sides and legs separated,” the diagram of a generic figure appeared on the console before him.
+“Please stand with your arms away from your sides and legs separated,” a diagram of a generic human figure appeared on the console before him.
 It assumed the prescribed position on repeat, “Remain still throughout the sanitization process.
 Thank you.”

 After once more confirming he was alone, he assumed the position commanded by the automated system.

-A rush of cold air and a fine mist of some kind covered his body.
+A rush of cold air and a fine mist of a sterilizing substance covered his body.
 It hurt the most when it came in contact with open or healing wounds, but otherwise, it wasn’t a terribly uncomfortable experience.
 It lasted only a matter of seconds, but it was a matter of seconds in which he was completely naked.
 His eyes remained trained on the tiny window in the exit hatch in case anyone decided to pass by.

 Luckily the agonizing moments passed almost as quickly as they should have.
-Once the gust of freezing air was done spreading whatever the substance was it used to sanitize his flesh, he immediately darted for his clothes.
+Once the gust of freezing air was done spreading the sterilizing mist, he immediately darted for his clothes.

-“You may now dress,” the gentle, automated voice suggested as he already had his underwear back on.
+“You may now dress,” the gentle, automated voice suggested, even though he was already well on his way to getting dressed.

 “When you are ready, please present your Riftworks ID to the forward console to be allowed entry.
 If you are not a Riftworks employee, please provide your D Grade ID to the forward console for evaluation by security personnel.
 This may take several minutes.
 If you are asked to leave, please do so as this chamber is equipped with an incinerator.
 You will not feel anything, but you will cease to exist.
 Your ashes will be collected and mailed to your next of kin.
 Thank you.”